The Third Oldest Town in South Africa

-The Robertson Wine Valley is fast becoming the new hero of the South African wine producing regions.
+The Robertson Wine Valley is the new hero of the South African wine producing regions.
 Long noted for its exceptional sweet dessert wines, the Robertson Wine Valley is now acclaimed world-wide for its exceptional production of outstanding white (especially Chardonnay and Sauvignon Blanc) and red wines.

 The lime-rich soils and unique climate give the region the natural attributes to produce outstanding wines, coupled with specific planting of grape varieties suitable to the soil.
 Near to Swellendam, and with the beautiful backdrop of the Langeberg mountain range, this is an exceptionally pleasant area to visit.